To Do

 FOR ORIENTATION

-• Beginning this process early is highly encouraged, and you can also apply for academic accommodations at any point during your time at the College.
-While students may request accommodations at any time, any incoming student who is approved for housing accommodations after June 24th for the Fall or November 28 for the Spring will be housed through the standard housing process for incoming students and Residential Life will look at adjusting their placement, based on availability of space.
+While students may request accommodations at any time, any incoming student who is approved for housing accommodations after June 24th for the Fall or November 27 for the Spring will be housed through the standard housing process for incoming students and Residential Life will look at adjusting their placement, based on availability of space.

-• For more information about requesting housing accommodations related to a disability, please view the Housing tab above.
 Contact Disability Services if you have any questions about the accommodations process - we're happy to help!
+We are fully open during the summer months.
 Please do not hesitate to call 413-538-2634 or email disability-services@mtholyoke.edu.

 • Student Employment